travis-ci/docs-travis-ci-com/user/private-dependencies.md

 ```

 > In case of private git submodules, be aware that the `git submodule
-> update --init recursive` command will by default run before the `~/.netrc` credentials
+> update --init recursive` command runs before the `~/.netrc` credentials
 > are updated.
-If you are writing credentials to `~/.netrc`, disable the loading of
+If you are writing credentials to `~/.netrc`, disable the automatic loading of
-> submodules first, and do this as a separate explicit step after updating the credentials:
+> submodules, update the credentials and add an explicit step to update the submodules:

->
-> ```yml
+> ```yaml
 > git:
 >   submodules:
 >     false